sftcd/happykey/README.md

 OpenSSL, as a precursor to using that as part of the next [Encrypted SNI/ECHO draft](https://tools.ietf.org/html/draft-ietf-tls-esni) with my [ESNI-enabled OpenSSL](https://github.com/sftcd/openssl) fork.
+(As of now, this needs to be built against a master/tip version of OpenSSL such as my fork.)

 Currently, (20191201) ``hpke_enc()`` produces output that matches at least one CFRG test vector, but lots is hard-coded to one ciphersuite (x25519,